nextbysam/Saternal/micro-interactions.md

 - [x] Cmd+- decreases font (logs show new size)
 - [x] Cmd+0 resets to default
 - [x] Config file updates automatically
-- [ ] Visual changes apply instantly (TODO - requires restart for now)
+- [x] Visual changes apply instantly with proper line spacing (FIXED 2025-10-24)
 - [x] Font size persists after relaunch
+- [x] No text overlap at any font size (FIXED 2025-10-24)

 ## Conclusion

 These micro-interactions transform Saternal from a basic terminal into a production-ready tool that matches the ergonomics of industry-leading terminal emulators.
 Users can now interrupt processes naturally and adjust font size for better readability - both essential for daily terminal usage.

+The font size spacing bug (overlapping text) has been fixed by properly calculating line metrics using the font's ascent, descent, and line_gap values instead of approximations.
+Font size changes now apply instantly with perfect line spacing at any size.

-**Status**: ✅ Fully Implemented & Tested (with minor limitation on dynamic rendering)
+**Status**: ✅ Fully Implemented & Tested - All features working perfectly!

 ---

 *Last Updated: 2025-10-24*
-*Status: Production-Ready with Known Limitation* *Priority for Next Release: Dynamic Font Rendering*
+*Status: Production-Ready - Font Spacing Bug Fixed!*
+*Latest Fix: Dynamic font resizing with proper line spacing*